Changissnz/goals/README.md

 # Complex Problems

-Require more than just strong men.
+Require more than just strong men, although the odds would be better.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------